Skip to content

 Dict of numpy array Public Native Efficient; Recommended for small datasets

-csv Public csv: No support for multi-dimentionnal features.
+csv Public csv: Popular format; No support for multi-dimentionnal features.

 TensorFlow Records (non-compressed) Public with ydf.util.read_tf_recordio tfrecordv2: Inefficient; To avoid